jwr1/interstellar/README.md

 # Interstellar

-An app for Kbin; connecting you to the fediverse.
+An app for Kbin or Mbin; connecting you to the fediverse.

 ## Installation